PropTech terminology – what does it all mean?

 Artificial intelligence has nearly unlimited potential when applied to the real estate industry.
 From automated lease abstraction to delivering more accurate, structured data, AI-powered real estate tools can automate many of the manual processes that have been inherent in the industry for ages and give businesses renewed insights into their data to make better decisions.

-Big data refers to extremely large datasets.
-Typically, these are so large and complex that not only would a traditional data-processing application, such as Excel©, be inadequate to manage them, but users might not even be able to see the full picture of what data is relevant to their business and processes without PropTech.
+Big data refers to extremely large datasets that require technology to perform analyses and decipher insights.
+The real estate industry generates a high volume of big data from transactions and property management activities.
+Typically, these data sets are so large and complex that not only would a traditional data-processing application, such as Microsoft Excel©, be inadequate to manage them, but users might not even be able to see the full picture of what data is relevant to their business and processes without PropTech.

 Business intelligence is the visualization of data used to analyze, report on and optimize business decisions.
 With the excessive amount of data that real estate firms generate, business intelligence and analytics tools can be harnessed to yield insights that will guide strategy and increase competitive advantage.